fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/template_for_get.md

     + Parameters
         + `param_for_endpoint`: `endpoint` (required, string)
-            Description of the parameter if not obvious.
+            Description of the parameter if not evident from the property name.

 + Response 200 (application/json)